chandanahuja7/owesum/README.md

 # Acknowledgements
-Thanks to the Open source contributors for making lovely frameworks for larger Softare engineers fraternity.
+Thanks to the Open source contributors for making lovely frameworks for larger Software engineers fraternity.